tarang1998/KnowledgeBase/Database/databaseTypes.md

     - Good supporter of distributed databases
     - Eg: Cassandra, HBase

+- Relational Databases
+    - Can be challenging when we need to scale them

 - Search Databases
     - The data stored in these databases is not the primary data source
     - Eg : Elastic , Solar